 - Privately owned, state government or federal government collections.

-- Organisations currently in receipt of funding under the state government's Museums, Art Galleries and Heritage Organisations funding program.
+- Organisations currently in receipt of funding under the state government's Program category of the Cultural Heritage Program.

 - Individuals, partnerships, collaborations and unincorporated groups.

 How much can you apply for?

 The Lynne Stacpoole Caring for Your Collection program offers two grants of up to $1 000 each per year, and one matching grant of up to $2 000, which is matched to up to $1 000 of funds that you raise from the community.

 For the grants of up to $1 000, if your capital item(s) totals more than $1 000, you must be able to cover the remaining cost from your own funds or other funding sources.